robtimus/connect-client-sdk-ts/README.md

   paymentProductSpecificInputs: {
     applePay: {
       merchantName: "Your name",
+      merchantCountryCode: "Your optional 2-letter ISO country code;\
+                            the acquirer country as returned by the Worldline Connect Client API will be used if available,\
-      acquirerCountry: "Optional 2-letter ISO country code where you reside; if not set the country code from the payment context will be used",
+                            otherwise this value if specified, otherwise the country code from the payment context",
       lineItem: "Optional line item; if not set the merchant name will be used", }
   }